 - Health Matters

-Our observations and recommendations have received significant feedback from stakeholders.
+Our Office continues to receive feedback from stakeholders on these observations and recommendations.
 Much of the feedback has been very supportive and aligned with the recommendations.
 Constructive feedback was also received suggesting further refinements and clarifications.
-Further, many of the recommendations have been duly considered by the relevant stakeholders and a number of the recommendations have now been implemented as a result.
+Further, many of the recommendations have been duly considered by the relevant stakeholders and numerous recommendations have now been implemented as a result.

-The following sections are based on our 2018 report and have been further updated to include additional observations made during 2019.
-These updates are based on our experiences from handling new complaints, further site visits and stakeholder meetings, as well as incorporating feedback received on our 2018 report.
-In addition, observations and recommendations for 2019 include our experiences from the inclusion of large scale solar and storage projects within our jurisdiction.
+The following sections are updates to our 2019 report’s observations and recommendations, including additional observations since that report was published.
+These updates are based on our experiences from handling new complaints, further site visits and stakeholder meetings, as well as incorporating feedback received on our 2019 report.

-For consistency, the 2019 report has utilised the same topic areas and numbering system employed in the 2016, 2017 and 2018 reports.
+For consistency, the following sections have utilised the same topic areas and numbering system employed in the 2019 report for ease of reference.

 The recommendations detailed below are intended for consideration by the relevant stakeholders.
 The Commissioner has no formal powers to mandate the implementation of these recommendations.
-That said, the Commissioner looks forward to the ongoing discussion and adoption of the recommendations in a manner that will facilitate continuous improvement within the large-scale renewable energy industry.
+However, the Commissioner looks forward to the ongoing acceptance and adoption of the recommendations in the spirit of continuous improvement within the large-scale renewable energy industry.

-Finally, as noted in previous annual reports, the large-scale wind and solar energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early 2000’s and large-scale solar projects commencing in the last decade.
+Finally, as noted in previous annual reports, the large-scale renewable energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early 2000’s and large-scale solar projects commencing in the last decade.
 However, these industries have developed rapidly, with a significant acceleration in new projects in the past few years.
-Opportunities still exist for further improvement in the governance and operation of the industry, but substantial progress has been made in recent times.
+Opportunities still continue to exist for further improvement in the governance and operation of the industry, such as work place safety, but nevertheless, substantial progress has been made against these recommendations in recent times.

 The updated observations and recommendations are also available on the Commissioner’s website.